cbonoz/acumos-house-valuations/README.md

 </pre>

 The Acumos Property Assistant is contained and can be exported for use in any project.
 I have configured a live example server that you can run in the file `server.py`.
-Simply install the dependencies and run this on the command line via `python3 server.py`.
+Simply install the dependencies (ex: `pip3 install -r requirements.txt`) and run this on the command line via `python3 server.py`.

 <p align="center">
     <img src="img/flask.png" width="500"/>